nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       In the |NCS|, it uses ``SECUREAPPROTECT`` registers and several Kconfig options, as described in :ref:`app_approtect`.
       See also :term:`Access port protection mechanism (AP-Protect)`.

+   Secure domain (SecDom)
+      A dedicated :term:`Domain` which executes a pre-compiled firmware component that is signed by Nordic Semiconductor.
+      It exposes security services to the other domains through an Interprocess Communication interface.

+   Serial Peripheral Interface (SPI)
+      An interface bus commonly used to send data between microcontrollers and small peripherals such as shift registers, sensors, and SD cards.

+   Serial Peripheral Interface Master (SPIM)
+      A peripheral that can communicate with multiple slaves using individual chip select signals for each of the slave devices attached to a bus.

+   Serial Peripheral Interface Slave (SPIS)
+      A peripheral used for ultra-low power serial communication from an external SPI master.

    Secure Processing Environment (SPE)
       One of the two processing environments when using Cortex-M Security Extensions.
       When firmware is separated between :term:`Non-Secure Processing Environment (NSPE)` and SPE, SPE is used to store security features.